wendyarevalo/big-data-a2/reports/Assignment-2-Deployment.md

 __Prerequisites__

 * Docker
+* Docker compose
 * Python
+* All commands are run inside the _code_ folder

+## coredms - Cassandra

+For coredms I used the same configuration for Cassandra as in assignment 1.

+To configure Cassandra, I have used the docker-compose.yml file provided in the tutorial with the needed modifications to work in my environment.
+Assuming docker and docker compose are installed and running, follow these steps:

+1. Start the containers:
+    ```
+   docker-compose -f mysisbdp/coredms/docker-compose.yml up -d
+    ```

 ## Send files to client-staging-input-directory
 I used a similar structure from the producers of assignment 1 for the move_to_provider.py files.